-essay · on the cadence · 6 min
+essay · on the cadence · 7 min

-Within the first hour, there are seventeen turns.
+Drop a quiet, accurate, hard-won match into that medium.
+Within an hour the two of you have produced seventeen turns.
 Most of them are filler.
 The filler is not anyone's fault.
 It is what the container teaches.
-Chat punishes pauses with anxiety; it rewards quick wit; it confuses any reply slower than five minutes with disinterest.
-Within a day, the two of you have produced a substrate of pleasantries that look exactly like the substrate every Hinge match produces in their first day.
-The distinct thing you matched on is now buried under noise that the surface itself generated.
+Chat punishes pauses with anxiety, rewards quick wit, and confuses any reply slower than five minutes with disinterest.
+By the end of day one you have built a substrate of pleasantries that looks exactly like the substrate every Hinge match produces in their first day.

 The exhaustion that the consumer apps are blamed for is not just an algorithm problem.
 It is a container problem.
-The container guarantees a low-signal, high-volume substrate, and then trains both parties on that substrate until anything they once had in common is statistically washed out.
+The chat container guarantees a low-signal, high-volume substrate, and then trains both parties on that substrate until anything they once had in common is statistically washed out.

 what 24 hours buys you